ik5/build-lang/README.markdown

 The following project, is aim to re-think how to build projects.
 Up until now, most projects uses GNU Make, cmake etc...

-The Project goals to create a programming language for projects that will allow to do
+The goals of this project is to provide:

 - Define entry points
 - Share information between points